TheHiveHelixLabs/anomali-import-tool/tasks/tasks-prd-anomali-threat-bulletin-import-tool.md

 - **Test Coverage**: 95%+ unit tests ✅
 - **Performance**: <2s startup, <100MB memory ✅
 - **Accessibility**: WCAG 2.1 AA compliant ✅

----

-I have generated the high-level tasks based on the updated PRD analysis.
-The existing implementation is largely complete with successful cross-platform migration, but the new **Import Template System** requirements need full implementation.

-**Ready to generate the detailed sub-tasks?
-Respond with 'Go' to proceed.**